kexiZeroing/kexiZeroing.github.io/src/blog/nodejs-learning-notes.md

 ```

 `require` keyword refers to a function which is used to import all the constructs exported using the `module.exports` from another module.
 The value returned by the `require` function in module y is equal to the `module.exports` object in the module x.
 The require function takes in an argument which can be a name or a path.
 You should provide the name as an argument when you are using the third-party modules or core modules provided by NPM.
 On the other hand, when you have custom modules defined by you, you should provide the path of the module as the argument.

+CommonJS has limitations—no static analysis, no tree-shaking, and it doesn't align with browser standards.

 ### Requiring ESM in Node.js
 The capability to `require()` ESM modules in Node.js marks an incredible milestone.
 This feature allows packages to be published as ESM-only while still being consumable by CJS codebases with minimal modifications.